No Turning Back: Seven Migration Moments that Changed Britain

 20 September 2017 – 25 February 2018 | 11am– 5pm (Wed-Sun, late opening last Thurs of each month)

 The EU referendum result and ongoing Brexit negotiations have sparked debate about Britain’s relationship with the world and uncertainty about migration to and from Britain.

 But Brexit is far from the first pivotal migration moment in Britain’s migration history.
 This exhibition explores seven such turning points.
 Some brought people together, others moved people apart; all had a profound effect on individuals who lived through them – and on the country as a whole.

-Each moment will be explored thematically through a combination of art, photography and personal stories.
+Each moment is explored thematically through a combination of art, photography and personal stories.

 These seven moments are not the only ones we could have chosen, nor are we using them to trace the entire history of migration to and from Britain.